agiliq/djenofdjango/source/Introduction.rst

 Why Django?
 Why Django instead of any other framework?
 ======================================================

-    Compare django to other lightweight frameworks like codeigniter, rails.
+    Compare django to other lightweight frameworks like flask and rails.

 Inside Django
 =============

     Python Philosophy
     Django Philosophy
     Request-Response cycle